OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 # Architecture of the Linux Operating System

 > This paper defines the architecture of the Linux operating system to aid
-> the analysis of its safety integrity and to make inferences about the
+> the analysis of its safety integrity and ultimately to make inferences about the
 > methods and techniques used in its construction.

 # Architectures